dkarter/k3s-cluster-bootstrap/README.md

 # k3s.pro

-This repo contains K8s manifest files from one of my home lab clusters
+This repo contains automation scripts for bootstrapping one of my homelab clusters.

 ## Features